HomayounFallahi/vessel-wetted-area-volume-calculator/README.md

 # 📐 Vessel Wetted Area & Volume Calculator

-A lightweight, browser-based tool for process engineers to calculate partial volumes and wetted surface areas of horizontal and vertical process vessels with various head configurations.
+A offline, No installation required, browser-based tool for process engineers to calculate partial volumes and wetted surface areas of horizontal and vertical process vessels with various head configurations.

 ## 📋 Overview